 An IU002 Carrier system is also present in the midsole.
 This system mainly contributes to the soft cushioning and resilient ride of the shoes.
 It also gives optimal flexibility when needed.

 True to its name, the upper is made up of Flyknit material which conforms to the shape of the foot.
 Aside from providing zoned stretches, it also allows the shoe to be breathable throughout.
-The material also provides a snug fit.
+The material, which is used in the 2018 version of the Free RN Flyknit, also provides a snug fit.